mischah/michael-kuehnel.de/_posts/2014-09-01-welcome-first-post.md

 Using Kirby meant that I still have to use a server side language (PHP in that case).
 So I decided to have a look at those ubiquitous static site generators.

 ### Choosing a static site generator
 There are dozens of generators which let you compile static HTML files on your machine you can easily deploy to a simple server with minimum requirements afterwards.
 Most of them dealing with *markdown* files.
 So generating content is about editing plain text which is a delightful experience compared to the hassle with using one of those annoying WYSIWYG „Rich Text“ editors.
-Especially when your are used to write markdown for READMEs and Docs.
+Especially when you are used to write markdown for READMEs and Docs.

 ---